tomal-hossain/streetfood/README.md

 # Street Food
-A demop project developed using Angular 8 and ASP.NET Core Web API(3.1)
+A demo project developed using Angular 8 and ASP.NET Core Web API(3.1)

 ## This application consists of:
     * Template pages using Angular 8 and TypeScript